Skip to main content

 info

 This definition of the sum cell is not only simpler than the definition using ValueCell.computed but is also more efficient since the argument cells are determined at compile-time.
+In-fact it is equivalent to the definition seen in Lightweight Computed Cells:

 The sum cell is a cell like any other, and can be observed by a watch function, observed by a widget (using CellWidget) and can appear as an argument in a computed cell.